SkAdilina/MAIA-Semester-Projects/Medical Image Registration and Applications/README.md

 **Dataset -** COPD (Chronic obstructive pulmonary disease) (https://www.dir-lab.com/)

+The submission of this project was done as a Challenge where we were given 3 new cases to register. **Our method was the fastest and we also had the best results.**

 The codes:
 * **Traditional Method -**
   * The folder contains the files required to run the tradtional registration using B-Spline transformation.